ar-g/ar-g.github.io/_posts/2015-12-21-Adb-Basics.md

 adb shell pm list packages -f
 {% endhighlight %}

- Almost for every command from adb exist additional flags most of them you can see
+ Almost for every command from adb exists additional flags most of them you can see with command
 {% highlight java linenos %}
 adb help
 …